aglover/aglover.github.com/source/_posts/2015-02-07-fault-tolerance-in-go.markdown

 categories: [Go, Java]
 ---

 {% img right /images/mine/hystrix.png %}In distributed systems, failure is inevitable.
 Eventually, some service will become bogged down and consequently won't respond quickly enough or, worse, a service will simply die.
-Services relying on a degraded (or dead!) service will naturally become affected and potentially cascade instability throughout the system, unless all services are properly built with isolation and in mind.
+Services relying on a degraded (or dead!) service will naturally become affected and potentially cascade instability throughout the system, unless all services are properly built with isolation in mind.

 <!-- more -->